uts-cic/tap-api/README.md

 # tap-stream
-A streaming version of the text analytics pipeline
+A streaming version of the text analytics pipeline.